© Marilyn Roberts 2012 - Web Design www.fiskprinters.co.uk

 Marilyn Roberts was born in North Lincolnshire and has lived there for the greater part of her life.
-She was educated at Didsbury College, Manchester, and the University of Hull, from where in the 1970’s she was awarded a master’s degree in the History and Politics of the Administration of Education in England and Wales.
-She was forced to take early retirement from teaching because of ill health in the 1990’s and has since embarked on a new career as a writer and lecturer and is also a Collections Care Co-ordinator at Epworth Old Rectory Museum, childhood home of John and Charles Wesley.
+She was educated at Didsbury College, Manchester, and the University of Hull, from where in the 1970’s she was awarded a Master’s degree in the History and Politics of the Administration of Education in England and Wales.
+She was forced to take early retirement because of ill health in the 1990’s and has since embarked on a new career as a writer and lecturer and is also a Collections Care Co-

 Marilyn’s major area of research, The Mowbray Legacy, initially intended for local interest only, has attracted attention from many parts of the world.
-This book has been fully revised and reprinted in 2012 and we are confident that it is one of the most comprehensive sources currently available for information on the remarkable and powerful medieval Mowbrays, ancestors of the Howard Dukes of Norfolk.
+This book was fully revised and reprinted in 2012 and we are confident that, beginning as it does with the Norman Conquest and ending with the death in 1481 of Lady Anne Mowbray, the last of her line and child bride of one of the Princes in the Tower, it is unique in offering an overview of the entire dynasty, ancestors of the Howard Dukes of Norfolk.

 Our current publications include: